tomaszemek/ta-rf/README.md

 1. Install docker environment as per OS specific instructions

+2. Clone the ta-rf repo

+3. Set valid API keys in the resources/secrets/APIKey.secret.resource

-2. Run the tests using the recommended docker image:
+4. Run the tests using the recommended docker image:

     ```console
         cd ta-rf